 The 2022-survey provides knowledge about Norwegians' use of complementary and alternative medicine (CAM) and dietary supplements, as well as their perceived health status, based on 1,000 telephone interviews with residents aged 18 and over; consisting of 501 men (50,1%) and 499 women (49,9%).

-At the end of 2022, the total population in this age group was, according to Statistics Norway 4,316,747 people, consisting of 2,168,307 men (50,2%) and 2,148,440 women (49,8%).
-In our survey, the proportion of male respondents was thus slightly lower (50,1 %) than the actual proportion of men at the population level; and the proportion of female respondents correspondingly higher (49,9%).
+According to Statistics Norway, the total population in this age group was by the end of 2022 4,316,747 people, consisting of 2,168,307 men (50,2%) and 2,148,440 women (49,8%).
+In our survey, the proportion of male respondents was thus slightly lower (50,1 %) than the actual proportion at population level; and the proportion of females correspondingly higher (49,9%).

 Please note that the reported figures are not adjusted for possible cases of statistical outliers.
-More about the methodology used in NAFKAMs national survey can be read in the article Generelt om NAFKAMs befolkningsundersøkelse.

 1. Total use of CAM in 2022

-This year, a total of 38,3% of the 1,000 respondents reported having used one or more of the following forms for complementary and alternative medicine (CAM):
+Almost 4 of 10 used CAM: 383 (38,3%) of the 1,000 reported having used one or more of the following forms for CAM in 2022, for health-related purposes: